yonamine/autocheck/README.md

 ## Runtime dependencies

-- glibc 2.34 or newer
+- glibc version 2.31 or newer
-- libstdc++11 development package
+- libstdc++ development package version 10 or newer

 ## Clone the repo